jscs-dev/node-jscs/README.md

 Disallows sticking binary operators to the right.

-Type: `Array` or `true`
+Type: `Array` or `Boolean`

-Values: Array of quoted operators or true to require space after all possible binary operators
+Values: Array of quoted operators or `true` to require space after all possible binary operators

 #### Example